 Striving to design inclusive environments in partnership with innovators

-DDS Architects work with clients to develop housing, care homes, nursing homes, Hospitals, towns and cities that are more inclusive for people as they age and for adults and children living with cognitive and/or sensory impairments.
-DDS are committed to designing next generation buildings that are suitable for a changing demographic that supports greater independence and reduces health and care costs.
+DDS Architects work with clients to develop housing, care homes, nursing homes, hospitals, towns and cities that are more inclusive for people as they age and for adults and children living with cognitive and/or sensory impairments.
+DDS are committed to designing next generation buildings that are suitable for a changing demographic.
+We supports greater independence whilst reduces health and care costs.

 Feature on inclusive design written by the Lancet Neurology which includes the work of Greg and Fiona Walsh.

 ADI Inclusive Design Blog

 On World Alzheimer’s Day, Alzheimer’s Disease International calls on governments to embed design in their national dementia responses under the Convention on the Rights of Persons with Disabilities.
 DDS Architects are delighted to work with the ADI and support this important development by writing design blogs for the ADI and sharing our advancement in knowledge and understanding gained from our research, practice and brain health fellowships from the Global Brain Health Institute (GBHI).

 The World Alzheimer Report 2020: Design, Dignity, Dementia: dementia-related design and the built environment was published on the 21st September.